d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 Released 7 December 2018.

 The **scheduling part is removed** from RcloneOSX.
-It was based upon an early version of scheduling in RsyncOSX.
-But the scheduling in RsyncOSX is moved to a menu app and I am not able to do so for the RcloneOSX.
+It was based upon an previous version of scheduling in [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).
+The scheduling in RsyncOSX is moved to a [menu app](https://github.com/rsyncOSX/RsyncOSXsched) and I am not able to do so for the RcloneOSX.
 The scheduling was not working as it should in RcloneOSX and I don´t have time to develop it further.
+That is the main reason for removing it in RcloneOSX.

 There is a new version 1.45 of rclone.
 If you are using version 1.45 of rclone you should download this version to get correct info about number of files to synchronize.
 There was a change in output from version 1.43 of rclone.
 This is set in userconfig of RcloneOSX.